Description

 Which means for our asset as example:

-• Looking at the maximum days under water of 831 days in the last 5 years of SBA Communications, we see it is relatively greater, thus worse in comparison to the benchmark SPY (488 days)
+• Looking at the average days under water of 319 days in the last 5 years of SBA Communications, we see it is relatively higher, thus worse in comparison to the benchmark SPY (119 days)

-• During the last 3 years, the average time in days below previous high water mark is 377 days, which is larger, thus worse than the value of 45 days from the benchmark.
+• Compared with SPY (46 days) in the period of the last 3 years, the average time in days below previous high water mark of 330 days is higher, thus worse.

 Performance (YTD)